Use Azure OpenAI And ChatGPT with Azure Cognitive Search

 To configure the Cognitive Search service, you can utilize a user-friendly wizard available in the Azure OpenAI Chat Playground under the "Add your data (preview)" tab.
 Here, you'll need to connect your Azure Storage Account, Blob Container, and Cognitive Search service, streamlining the setup process.

-In this configuration, you have the flexibility to enable various search types, including keyword-based searching, semantic search, vector search, and combinations of these.
-For a comprehensive knowledge base, it's recommended to enable all available options.
+Enable various search types, including keyword-based searching, semantic search, vector search, and combinations of these.

 Review your selections and save the configuration.
 The Cognitive Search resources will be created.